 Work With Operators

-As part of their responsibilities the Highways Agency create and manage the MSA Policy for England on behalf of the Department for Transport, and as such they have, in the past, made calls for the new services to be introduced.
+As part of their responsibilities the Highways Agency created and manage the MSA Policy for England on behalf of the Department for Transport, and as such they have, in the past, made calls for the new services to be introduced.
 They have to be consulted on all major changes at services in England.

 They also work with developers during the construction and closure of service stations, especially if new signs are needed.
-Although they oversee the maintenance of their roads, approved contractors can make changes to road signs on behalf of an operator provided the Highways Agency are informed.
+Although they oversee the maintenance of their roads, approved contractors can make changes to road signs on behalf of an operator provided Highways England are informed.
 This allowed operators to frequently change their headerboards without inconveniencing the HA.

 In 1969, the Motorway Service Area Branch (MSAB) was established to take the responsibility for identifying and regulating motorway service stations, on behalf of the Ministry of Transport (later the Department of the Environment/Department for Transport).
 In 1982 they merged with the Highways Lands and Services Division, and in 1991 fell under the new Highways Agency, who three years later spun it off into their Network General and Maintenance Division.

 Although the Highways Agency's contribution has only ever really been to comment on the suitability of proposed new service areas, with other matters being decided locally, they also dictate what is worthy of being signed from their property using a policy.
 A 2010 study into service stations admitted that they maintained no list of the MSAs or TRSAs they regulated, and instead had to go about this study using a combination of this website, Google Earth, and by driving the length of their road network!

 The following services are suspected to be owned by Highways England and leased out: